unixneo/discourse-adplugin/README.md

 ### Versions

+- Version 1.2.6.16 17 May 2020, ADD: Settings, on/off switches and more (house, adsense, dfp)
 - Version 1.2.6.14 17 May 2020, FIX: change repo name to discourse-adplugin (harded coded into plugin by original authors)
 - Version 1.2.6.13 17 May 2020, FIX: ember registration conflict (2)
 - Version 1.2.6.12 17 May 2020, WIP: debug ember registration conflict